dandeliondino/tile_bit_tools/README.md

 ## Contents
 - Features
 - Installation
+- How to use
+    - Terrain bit editing buttons
+    - Apply a template
+    - Save a template
+    - Edit a template
-- Use
+    - Delete a template
 - Warning Regarding Resource Files
 - Feedback
 - Credits

 ## Features
-- **Built-in autotile templates for all 3 terrain modes**
+- **Built-in autotile templates for all three Godot 4 terrain modes**
     - **3x3 minimal**, **3x3 16-tile** and **2x2** templates from Godot 3 documentation.
     - **Blob**, **Wang** and **Wang 3-terrain** templates to match Tilesetter's default export.
     - **Simple 9- and 4-tile** templates.
 These are modular corner-mode templates that match tile configurations commonly found in spritesheets.
+- **Tips and example tiles for all built-in templates**
+- **Terrain bit editing buttons** to make changes like 'Fill' and 'Clear' to multiple tiles or peering bits in one click
 - **Custom user template creation**
     - Save new templates from the terrain peering bits on existing tiles.
 Statistics and previews are automatically generated.
     - Use as a quick way to copy-paste terrain bits.
     - Or use to save complex, reusable templates to a shared directory accessible to all projects.
-- **Bulk tile bit editing buttons**
-    - **Fill** - fill all selected tiles' terrain data with a single terrain.
-    - **Set Bits** - set the terrain ID or a specific terrain peering bit to a single terrain in all selected tiles.
-    - **Clear** - clear all terrain data from selected tiles.
 - **Options in Project Settings**
     - Customize the template bit colors (default colors are from the color-blind-friendly 'bright' scheme from [Paul Tol](https://personal.sron.nl/~pault/))
     - Customize which messages appear in the Output log
     - Customize the template save folder location

+### Limitations
+- Even using Godot 3 autotile templates, tile placement will not work exactly the same as it did in Godot 3, as the core matching algorithm is different
+- Hex and isometric tiles are not supported
+- Alternative tiles are not supported

 ## Installation